Tobacco products comprise more than just cigarettes. Learn about the harmful side effects of chewing tobacco, smoking shisha and e-cigarettes.

 Related: Kick Smoking for Good

 Some cigarette companies offer brands on the market promoted as safer alternatives to regular cigarettes.
-These safer alternatives are marketed as low-yield cigarettes with enhancements such as filters.
+These safer alternatives are marketed as low-yield cigarettes (also known as "lights") with enhancements such as filters claimed to trap tar.

 However, there is no convincing evidence to prove that switching to low-yield cigarettes can drastically reduce the likelihood of smoking-induced diseases.